g-chauvel/zuul-jobs/roles/build-docker-image/common.rst

 dictionaries representing the images to build.
 YAML anchors_ can be used to supply the same data to all three jobs.

-Use the :zuul:role:`install-docker` role to install Docker before using this role.
+Use the :zuul:role:`ensure-docker` role to install Docker before using this role.

 **Role Variables**